 Director of News and Media Relations

-Colette M. Liddy is Director of News and Media Relations at Caldwell University where she promotes faculty, administration, staff, and student accomplishments, programs, and events through mainstream, web, new and digital media.
-She is the editor for the Caldwell University Magazine, writes campus press releases and stories, pitches to the press, promotes and trains faculty, staff, and students for media and produces videos for the university.
+Colette M. Liddy is Director of News and Media Relations at Caldwell University where she promotes faculty, administration, staff and student accomplishments, programs, and events through multiple communications platforms including traditional, web, digital, video and social media.
+She is the editor for the Caldwell University Magazine, writes campus press releases and stories, pitches to the press, promotes and trains faculty, staff and students for media and produces videos for the university.
 She hosts the Caldwell University Conversations podcast and works with students on the production for it.

 At Rainbow Media, a Cablevision company, Colette was one of a team of producers who launched the nation’s first video-on-demand digital cable service, “Mag Rack”.
 There she produced and wrote for a variety of special interest programs, most notably a documentary on “The Legacy of Dorothy Day,” founder of the Catholic Worker movement.